wkjess/CA2DesignPattern/README.md

 the displayUpdate method which implemented by the concrete class would be able to take change of the responsibility to be simulated in the trading market.

 ## Compile and Running
-Step 1: move to the ide local directory and run it.
+Step 1: select option 5 and follow by 6 at the beginning to simulate the both company and investor

-Step 2: Select option either 5 or 6 to generate a list of the company and investor follow by option 7 to observe the simulation is in progressed
+Step 2: select option 7 to simulate the stock market trading program

-Step 3: Onve all done the option from above, move on and select option 1 to 4 and get the final reports from the company and investor activities.
+Step 3: run through from option 1 to 4 to observe their selling and buying a share activity reports.

 ### Thank you for reading and playing it!